 5. Offer empathy when your child expresses emotion -- any emotion -- so she'll start to accept her own feelings, which is the first step in learning to manage them.
 Once children can manage their emotions, they can manage their behavior.
 Feeling understood also keeps kids from going off the deep end with their upsets so often.

 7. When you get angry, STOP.
 Shut your mouth.
 Don't take any action or make any decisions.
 BREATHE deeply.
 If you're already yelling, stop in mid-sentence.
-Don't continue until you're calm.
+Turn away and shake out your hands.
+Resist that urgent need to "set your child straight."
+The urgency means you're still in "fight or flight."
+Don't take action until you're calm.

-8. Breathe and just notice your feelings.
-Remove yourself from the situation if possible; otherwise, run some water and splash it on your face to shift your attention from your child to your inner state.
-Under that anger is fear, and sadness, and disappointment.
+8. Take a parent time-out.
+Remove yourself from the situation if possible.
+If you can't leave, run some water and splash it on your face to shift your attention from your child to your inner state.
+Under your anger is fear, and sadness, and disappointment.
 Let all that well up, and just breathe.
 Let the tears come if you need to.
-Once you let yourself feel what's under the anger--without taking action--the anger just melts away.
+Once you let yourself feel what's under the anger--without taking action--the anger will just melt away.

 9. Find your own wisdom.
 From this calmer place, imagine there's an angel on your shoulder who sees things objectively and wants what's best for everyone in the situation.
 This is your own personal parenting coach.
 What does she say?
 Can she give you a mantra to see things differently, like "I don't have to "win" here...I can let him save face."
 What would she suggest to get things on a better path?
 What can you do right now?
 (Don't skip this step.
 Research shows it works!)

 10. Take positive action from this calmer place.
-That might mean you ask your child for a do-over.
+That might mean that you try a do-over.
 It might mean you apologize.
-It might mean you help your cranky child with her feelings, so she can have a good cry and you can all have a better day.
-It might mean you blow off the housework and just snuggle under the covers with your kids and a pile of books until everyone feels better.
+It might mean you get your cranky child laughing, and if that doesn't work, support her through a good cry so that you can all have a better day.
+It might mean you blow off the dishes and just snuggle under the covers with your kids and a pile of books until everyone feels better.
 Just take one step toward helping everyone feel, and do, better -- including you.

 The bad news?
 This is hard.
 It takes tremendous self-control, and you'll find yourself messing up over and over again.
 Don't give up.